 The playground is newer and divided into three skill levels, including a tot lot.
 The recommended ages for each playground level are a little overprotective (in my opinion), but they aren't policed.

 The pool is a zero-entry style with a splash-pad type water sprayer on the shallow end.
-Because Waite Park School uses the playground, the pool will open Saturday, June 11th and remain open through Sunday, August 28th just prior to school resuming Monday, August 29th, for the 2016 season.
+Because Waite Park School uses the playground, the pool traditionally opens the weekend after school releases for the summer and closes when school resumes in the fall (or Labor Day, whichever comes first).

 There are basketball courts, tennis courts and multi-use sports fields also available, and generally not in use until early evening.